 The turning point was the Mars Pathfinder mission in 1997.
 I still remember the scratchy tones of the modem running through the night as I downloaded pictures from Mars.
 That, I think, is when I fell in love with technology.

-After Sun and Oracle, a few of us took a chance: we missed working with customers, so we joined a small team out to grow its identity business in Europe.
-I founded its international arms and spent those years on the road, building country by country until we’d become the largest identity-services shop around.
-A private equity acquisition followed, I made the leap into product, and then one day Google came knocking.
+My first job was at an enterprising startup with a novel approach to access control; its success came as much from the friendships that let us rely on each other as from what we shipped.
+We were acquired, and I found myself at Sun Microsystems — one of the best things that ever happened to me.
+After Sun and Oracle, a few of us took a chance and joined a small team growing its identity business in Europe, where I founded its international arms and spent years on the road, building country by country until we’d become the largest identity-services shop around — then a private equity acquisition, the leap into product, and one day Google came knocking.

 Google has been the longest and most defining chapter of my career — the one that shaped me most as a product leader.
 Working across Cloud, Ads, and the frameworks now shaping how AI is built, alongside some of the sharpest minds in the field: engineers, architects, and product leaders who’ve stretched my thinking and shared their vision for identity.